partiedog/BRD/Readme.md

-B1 has been changed to this information.
+Main has been changed to this information.